sec-bit/mle-pcs/README.md

 ## Project Purpose

 The primary objective of this project is to conduct a comprehensive comparison of various MLE PCS schemes.
 By implementing reference codes and analyzing their protocol designs, security parameters, and performance metrics, we aim to identify the strengths and weaknesses of each scheme.

+## Features

+- **Reference Implementations**: Python-based implementations of various MLE PCS schemes to deepen understanding.
+- **Interactive Tutorials**: Jupyter notebooks serve as interactive playgrounds for experimenting with different schemes.
+- **Comprehensive Notes**: Detailed research notes available in each folder, provided in both English and Chinese.
+- **Future Blog Posts**: Planned blog posts will elaborate on the research findings and comparisons.

 ## Project Structure